maravilhas00/pdf-text-to-speech/README.md

 -> Converts all of the pdf text to simple text;

 -> Works as a PDF viewer, can navigate through the document

+This app is fully made in Python, using the libraries pyttsx3, PyMuPDF and PyQT5.
+Any ideas or suggestions are welcome!!